-- A surf simulation and pumping setup with Carver surfskate trucks (CX.4 in the front, C2.4 in the rear) and Orangatang 4President 70mm 80A wheels.
-Priced at $354 – Carver trucks are quite pricer than the Paris.
+This setup includes Carver surf trucks (CX.4 in the front, C2.4 in the rear) and Orangatang 4President 70mm 80A wheels.
+It’s pricier at over $350 since Carver trucks are much

 Within Loaded’s overall board product line, the Poke is primarily positioned for carving and freestyling, with pumping and sliding as secondary but effective target styles.

 To recap, the Poke’s main assets are as follows :